Matt Riddle

-Matthew Fredrick Riddle (born January 14, 1986, in Allentown, Pennsylvania) is an American professional wrestler and former mixed martial artist.
-He is currently signed to WWE, where he performs on the Raw brand.
+Matthew Frederick Riddle (born January 14, 1986) is an American professional wrestler and former mixed martial artist.
+He is signed to Major League Wrestling (MLW) and also makes appearances on the independent circuit.
+He is best known for his tenure in WWE.

-As a professional MMA fighter from 2008 to 2014, Riddle made a name for himself by appearing on SpikeTV's The Ultimate Fighter 7 and went on to hold a four-fight winning streak in the Ultimate Fighting Championship (UFC) before being fired upon testing positive for smoking marijuana in February 2013.
+As a professional mixed martial artist from 2008 to 2014, Riddle made a name for himself by appearing on SpikeTV's The Ultimate Fighter 7 and went on to hold a four-fight winning streak in the Ultimate Fighting Championship (UFC) before being released upon testing positive for marijuana in February 2013 (that being his second drug test failure).
 He also fought for Titan FC and compiled a career record of 8–3 (2).

-In 2014, Riddle began training at the Monster Factory for a career in professional wrestling and made his actual debut in February 2015.
+In 2014, Riddle began training at the Monster Factory for a career in professional wrestling and made his debut in February 2015.
 Readers of the Wrestling Observer Newsletter recognized him as the Rookie of the Year and Most Improved wrestler of the year in 2016.
 Between 2015 and 2018, he worked on the independent circuit, wrestling for promotions such as Pro Wrestling Guerrilla, World Wrestling Network/Evolve, and others.
 He is a former Evolve Champion, WWN Champion, PWG World Tag Team Champion (with Jeff Cobb), and two-time Progress Atlas Champion.

-Riddle signed with WWE in 2018 and portrays a stereotypical carefree, barefoot surfer valley boy.
-Riddle was originally assigned to the NXT brand, where he was a one-time NXT Tag Team Champion with Pete Dunne as ‘The BroserWeights’, having become champions after winning the 2020 Dusty Rhodes Tag Team Classic tournament.
-He was later promoted to the main roster, where he won the United States Championship in February 2021.
-In April, Riddle began teaming with Randy Orton as RK-Bro, winning the Raw Tag Team Championship in August 2021 and March 2022.
+Riddle signed with WWE in July 2018 and portrayed a stereotypical carefree, barefoot surfer valley boy.
+He was assigned to the NXT brand, where he was a one-time NXT Tag Team Champion with Pete Dunne as "The BroserWeights".
+He was promoted to the main roster in May 2020, where he won the United States Championship in February 2021.
+In April, Riddle began teaming with Randy Orton as RK-Bro, holding the Raw Tag Team Championship twice.
+After Orton incurred a back injury in May 2022, which eventually led to RK-Bro's disbandment, Riddle continued his run as a singles competitor until he was released from WWE in September 2023.

 Early life and education

-Riddle was born January 14, 1986, in Allentown, Pennsylvania.
+Matthew Frederick Riddle was born on January 14, 1986, in Allentown, Pennsylvania.
 He later moved to Saratoga Springs, New York, where he attended Saratoga Springs High School and was a New York state wrestling champion in 2004.
-During his high school career, he pinned future UFC champion Jon Jones.
+Riddle would face and beat future UFC champion Jon Jones twice in high school wrestling.

-Riddle later attended East Stroudsburg University, where he was a member of its team for two years and won many championships.
-After his head coach was fired, Riddle lost his wrestling scholarship and began his transition into MMA.
+Riddle later attended East Stroudsburg University of Pennsylvania on an athletic scholarship, where he was a member of its wrestling team for two years and won many championships.
+After his head coach was fired, Riddle lost his wrestling scholarship and began his transition into mixed martial arts.